bjornaa/ladim1/doc/source/output_module.rst

 The :class:`OutPut` class is responsible for the NetCDF output from the simulation.
 Initially it defines the NetCDF output file.
-It is used sequentually, saving the selected part of the state at regular intervals.
+It is used sequentially, saving the selected part of the state at regular intervals.

 .. class:: OutPut(config)